-Betta fish are one of the most popular fish on the market due to the variety of lovely colors they come in, and their fluttery fins.
-Other owners enjoy watching their Betta building bubble nests or just exploring the tank.
-Despite their natural beauty and curiosity, Betta fish are also known for being remarkably aggressive.
-Either against other fish, objects in the tank, or even their own reflections!
+Betta fish are one of the most popular fish on the market owing to its beautiful colors and fluttery fins.
+Other owners like seeing their Bettas construct bubble nests or simply explore the aquarium.
+Betta fish are notorious for being quite aggressive, despite their inherent beauty and curiosity.
+Either against other fish, tank items, or even their own reflections!

-Due to their aggression, Betta fish are typically housed alone but I’m sure that you may think your Betta fish is lonely.
-After all, you wouldn’t want to be cooped up in your room all day with no interactions.
-So some Betta owners decided that their fish needs a friend, and what better friend is there but the humble snail?
+Betta fish are generally housed alone due to their aggressiveness, however I’m sure you believe your Betta fish is lonely.
+After all, you wouldn’t want to spend the entire day locked up in your room with no interaction.
+So some Betta owners felt that their fish needed a companion, and what better companion than the humble snail?

-Of course, for any Betta owner, the question about a potential snail is will the Betta fish attack or eat it?
+Of course, the concern for every Betta owner about a possible snail is whether the Betta fish would attack or consume it.

-If it’s small enough, yes.
-In the wild Betta fish feed on zooplankton, insect larva, and small crustaceans.
-A small snail is nothing more than a snack for a Betta, although they’ll target other food sources first before going after a snail.
-What about larger snails, you might wonder?
-Well, the good news is that Bettas will typically leave a large snail alone.
+If the snail is tiny enough, then yes!
+Betta fish eat zooplankton, insect larvae, and tiny crustaceans in the wild.
+A tiny snail is nothing more than a nibble for a Betta, however they will seek for other food sources first.
+What about bigger snails, you may ask?
+The good news is that Bettas will usually ignore a huge snail.

-Typically, because Bettas still might try nipping at the long, fleshy eye stalks and tentacles.
-Besides an attempted nip, in which the snail will be fine, Betta fish won’t actively target a snail as a meal or a threat.
-Snails are slow moving and aren’t swimmers, meaning that they don’t draw the eyes of the Betta for long.
-This doesn’t mean Bettas won’t bump a snail or go for a nip, but they aren’t going to plot to kill the snail either.
+Typically, since Bettas may still nibble on the long, meaty eye stalks and tentacles.
+Betta fish will not aggressively seek a snail as a food or a danger, apart from an attempted nip, in which case the snail will be OK.
+Snails move slowly and aren’t swimmers, so they don’t hold the Betta’s attention for long.
+This isn’t to say Bettas won’t bump into a snail or go for a bite, but it also means they won’t scheme to murder the snail.

-One of the most popular snails on the market, the Mystery Snail makes a wonderful companion to your Betta fish.
-It is recommended that you have an aquarium of at least five-gallons if you plan on introducing a mystery snail, or any snail, as this will give the snail and Betta fish plenty of room to call their own.
-Your Betta will also have other things to be invested in, and not just the snail, reducing the risk of potential attacks.
+The Mystery Snail, one of the most popular snails on the market, is an excellent friend for your Betta fish.
+If you plan on introducing a mystery snail, or any snail, it is advised that you have at least a five-gallon aquarium, as this will allow the snail and Betta fish plenty of space to call their own.
+Your Betta will have other things to invest in besides the snail, lowering the danger of future assaults.

-Mystery Snails also have similar temperature and water requirements just like your Betta, so no need to worry about special chemicals or changes to the water.
-So long as you clean and balance your water regularly, both the snail and Betta will be fine.
-Best of all, Mystery Snails can regrow lost eyes and tentacles if your Betta decides to bite one off.
+Mystery Snails have comparable temperature and water needs as your Betta, so there’s no need to worry about additional chemicals or water changes.
+Both the snail and the Betta will be OK as long as you clean and balance your water on a regular basis.
+Best of all, if your Betta bites one off, Mystery Snails may regenerate missing eyes and tentacles.

-The Mystery Snails, for one reason or another, are great escape artist.
-So always keep a solid lid over your tank.
-If your snail has gone missing, don’t blame your Betta.
-It more than likely has escaped and you need to find it as fast as possible before it dries out and perishes.
+For one reason or another, the Mystery Snails are excellent escape artists.
+As a result, always have a sturdy lid on your tank.
+Don’t blame your Betta if your snail has gone missing.
+It has most certainly fled, and you must find it as soon as possible before it dries out and dies.

-This lovely snail, with black-and-white strips on its shell, is another great companion for your Betta.
-Due to their smaller sizes, you can have more than one in a standard five-gallon tank, and they tend to not be explosive breeders as they require brackish water to breed.
-This being said, due to their smaller size, your Betta may be more tempted to pick on them.
-Not eat them, thankfully.
+This beautiful snail with black-and-white stripes on its shell is another excellent Betta buddy.
+Because of their tiny size, you may keep more than one in a typical five-gallon tank, and they are not explosive breeders because they need brackish water to reproduce.
+Having said that, because they are smaller, your Betta may be more likely to pick on them.
+Thankfully, they do not consume them.

-Just like Mystery Snails, your Zerba Nerites will be more than content having a Betta fish as their neighbor so long as they have plenty of room to explore.
-Likewise, your Betta isn’t going to mind the little snails roaming its tank if it has other distractions.
-Zebra Nerites do require a higher pH than what Betta are used to, but so long as the water and chemicals are steady and clean, the Zebra Nerites will be perfectly happy.
+Your Zerba Nerites, like Mystery Snails, will be happy to have a Betta fish as a neighbor as long as they have lots of space to explore.
+Similarly, if your Betta has other diversions, it won’t mind the tiny snails exploring its aquarium.
+Zebra Nerites do require a higher pH than Betta are accustomed to, but as long as the water and chemicals are consistent and clean, the Zebra Nerites will be completely content.

-A rather unorthodox snail as it feasts on other snails.
-If for whatever reason you have too many snails in your Betta tank, an Assassin Snail will lower the population rather quickly.
-Much like other snails, your Betta isn’t going to bother your Assassin Snail outside of maybe trying to show it who’s the boss.
-Despite being a snail-killer, an Assassin Snail isn’t going to go after your Betta.
+A pretty unusual snail that feeds on other snails.
+If you have too many snails in your Betta tank for whatever reason, an Assassin Snail will swiftly reduce the population.
+Your Betta, like other snails, will not disturb your Assassin Snail until you want to show it who’s boss.
+Despite being a snail-killer, an Assassin Snail will not attack your Betta.

-Assassin Snails can eat vegetation, much like their prey, and if left to their own devices will browse the tank looking for leftovers to eat.
-However, they require meatier foods and if you want an Assassin Snail with your Betta, be sure to give it some blood worms or other meaty treats.
-Your Betta fish will also enjoy these treats, so make sure enough is provided for them to share.
+Assassin Snails, like their victim, can consume plants and will roam the tank searching for leftovers to eat if left to their own devices.
+They do, however, demand meatier meals, so if you want an Assassin Snail with your Betta, be sure you feed it blood worms or other meaty goodies.
+Your Betta fish will like these snacks as well, so make sure there is enough for them to share.

-There is a rumor that snails, or a single snail with smaller tanks, can clean the tank so you don’t have to worry or do any work.
-Sadly, this is a myth.
-What snails do is hunt down algae, rotting vegetation, and uneaten food left at the bottom of the tank.
-They do help manage with waste disposal, but at the same time they and the Betta produce waste that the snail isn’t going to touch.
+There is a notion that snails, even a single snail in smaller tanks, can clean the tank for you, eliminating the need for you to worry or do any labor.
+Unfortunately, this is a myth.
+Snails forage for algae, decaying vegetation, and uneaten food near the tank’s bottom.
+They do aid with waste removal, but they and the Betta also create trash that the snail will not touch.

-A snail will help keep your tank clean, but won’t clean the tank for you.
-Likewise, your Betta fish isn’t going to really need a snail around.
-As we discussed at best a Betta fish will ignore a snail and at worst it’ll nip it.
-Your Betta will never attempt to eat a snail, unless it’s very small and can fit in its mouth.
+A snail will assist you in keeping your tank clean, but it will not clean the tank for you.
+Similarly, your Betta fish will not require the presence of a snail.
+As previously stated, a Betta fish will ignore a snail at best and nip it at worst.
+Your Betta will never eat a snail unless it is extremely tiny and fits in its mouth.

-Truthfully, your Betta fish is more than content with having territory all to itself and being fed every day.
-That being said, it can’t be underestimated the personality of your Betta and snails.
-Some Betta fish appear to like having snails around and may even swim up to them or near them.
-Likewise, some snails appear to enjoy following the Betta around.
-Either waiting for food or just appearing to be actually curious.
+To be honest, your Betta fish is quite satisfied with having its own area and being fed every day.
+Having saying that, the personalities of your Betta and snails should not be overlooked.
+Some Betta fish appear to like the presence of snails and may even swim up to or near them.
+Similarly, some snails appear to love chasing the Betta about.
+Either waiting for meals or seeming to be interested.

-If you’re buying a snail for your Betta tank, you’re looking to add some more life to the tank.
-Add something new and engaging for both you and your Betta.
-How your Betta will react depends on its own personality, but you can rest assured that your Betta isn’t going to eat your snail.
-As long as the tank is big enough, plenty of food is provided, and the water is just right your snail and Betta will have a long, happy partnership as tank-mates.
+If you buy a snail for your Betta tank, you want to bring some life to the tank.
+Add something fresh and interesting for you and your Betta.
+Your Betta’s reaction will be determined by its personality, but you may be confident that your Betta will not devour your snail.
+As long as the tank is large enough, there is plenty of food, and the water is just perfect, your snail and Betta will have a long and happy tank-mate relationship.